conorsheehan97/JOE-Headlines/README.md

-# JOE-Headlines
+# JOE.ie-Headlines
+## Overview
-This project simply scrapes the JOE.ie website for the top 10 headlines, in Sports, Entertainment &amp; Politics, and saves the headlines, links and categories to a SQL database on my local desktop.
-Nice to get some news from home and all that good stuff.
+This project scrapes the JOE.ie website for the top 10 headlines in Sports, Entertainment, and Politics categories.
+It saves the headlines, links, and categories to a local SQL database on your desktop with today's date appended.

-Here we simply just send our GET request to the JOE.ie website homepage, parse our response using BeautifulSoup, and pick out our 10 headlines per category.
-These are then appended to a database stored locally on my own desktop, with todays date appended.
-Could simply just click on the website I suppose, but nice to be able to scrape relevant information and store it locally too.
-Having checked the robots.txt all is OK with scraping headlines too.

-Libraries used: Pandas, SQLite3, BeautifulSoup, Datetime, Requests
+## Purpose
+The goal is to gather relevant news headlines from JOE.ie and store them locally for easy access and reference.

+## Methodology
+### Web Scraping:
+ - Sends a GET request to the JOE.ie homepage.
+ - Parses the HTML response using BeautifulSoup to extract headlines, links, and categories for Sports, Entertainment, and Politics.
+### Data Storage:
+ - Utilizes SQLite3 to create and manage a local database.
+ - Stores scraped data including headline text, article link, category, and date of scraping.
+## Libraries Used
+ - Pandas
+ - SQLite3
+ - BeautifulSoup (bs4)
+ - Datetime
+ - Requests
+## Usage
+ - Run the scraping script periodically to update the local database with the latest headlines from JOE.ie.
+ - Access the SQLite database to view stored headlines and their details.
+## Notes
+ - Ensure compliance with JOE.ie's robots.txt guidelines when scraping.
+ - Customize the scraping script or database schema as needed for additional functionality or data storage requirements.